HaniaGhouse0407/Text-summarizer-webapp-/README.md

-# Text-summarizer-webapp-
+# Text Summarizer Web App

-The above project is a text summarizer web app built using Flask and the Hugging Face's BERT Tokenizer model, specifically the "paraphrase-MiniLM-L6-v2" model.
-Text summarization is the process of generating a concise and coherent summary of a given text.
-In this project, we leverage the power of Hugging Face's BERT-based model, which has been pre-trained on a large corpus of text data.
+This is a web application built using Flask and the Hugging Face's BERT Tokenizer model, specifically the "paraphrase-MiniLM-L6-v2" model.
+The app aims to provide text summarization functionality by generating concise summaries of given input texts.

-The web app allows users to input a piece of text, such as an article or a document, and then generates a summary of that text using the BERT Tokenizer model.
-The summarization process involves understanding the context and important information from the input text and generating a condensed version that captures the main points.

-Flask, a popular Python web framework, is used to create the web app.
-It handles the routing and serves as the backend for the application.
-When a user submits a text, Flask processes the request and sends it to the BERT Tokenizer model for summarization.
-The model then generates a summary, which is returned to the user through the web app interface.

-By leveraging Hugging Face's BERT Tokenizer model and Flask, this project provides an easy-to-use and accessible way for users to summarize their texts.
-It can be useful for a variety of applications, such as quickly extracting key information from lengthy articles or generating brief summaries of documents.
+**Please note that this project is currently a work in progress.
+Future updates and improvements are being actively made.**

+## Project Status

+As of now, the application is functional and capable of generating text summaries.
+However, there may be limitations and areas for improvement.
+We are continuously working on enhancing the summarization algorithm, improving the user interface, and addressing any issues that may arise.

+## Future Updates

+We have plans to implement the following updates in future versions of the app:

+- Enhanced summarization algorithm for more accurate and coherent summaries
+- Improved user interface and user experience
+- Additional features, such as language support and customization options
+- Bug fixes and performance optimizations
+- integarte with private gpt to allow user to ask queries from documents ,research papers etc.